robustini/AceRadio/README.md

 <img
   src="https://github.com/robustini/AceRadio/blob/main/docs/images/aceradio_01.png"
-  alt="AceRadio main dashboard"
+  alt="AceRadio admin dashboard"
-  title="AceRadio main dashboard"
+  title="AceRadio admin dashboard"
   style="display: inline-block; margin: 0 auto; max-width: 200px">

 AceRadio does **not** replace ACE-Step and does **not** reimplement the generation engine.
 It is a radio orchestration layer built on top of the ACE-Step runtime: the UI defines the station, the backend prepares tracks, the playout logic keeps the broadcast moving, and ACE-Step generates the actual music.

-AceRadio is designed for a different workflow than a classic one-shot generation page.
+AceRadio is built for a different workflow than a classic one-shot generation page.
 Instead of preparing a single song manually every time, you define a **station identity** and let the system keep building and rotating music around it.

 What AceRadio can do in practice:

 - continuously generate songs with **ACE-Step**
 - use **Ollama** to prepare titles, descriptions, style direction, BPM, duration, key/scale, vocal language, and lyrics
-- offload and reload the music runtime around the **Ollama** prompt stage to reduce peak VRAM pressure during LM-assisted station planning
+- offload and reload the music runtime around the **Ollama** stage to reduce unnecessary peak VRAM overlap
+- work without the Ollama writing stage when you want to rely on internal catalogs, custom catalogs, or already generated tracks on disk
 - maintain a **prepared reservoir** of upcoming tracks instead of generating only at the last second
 - switch between **AI generated**, **Local catalog**, and **Hybrid** station modes
-- work without Ollama-driven prompt writing when you want to rely on local song sources instead
 - reuse songs already present in `aceradio_outputs`
 - keep both a rolling generated-song history and dated daily generated-song files for AI-created tracks
 - work with **LoRAs** from a catalog and from the ACE-Step `lora` folder
 - expose a separate **admin page** and **listener page**
-- manage **deck A / deck B**, monitor playback, and auto transitions
+- run as a largely **automatic radio** once started: current track, next track, reservoir refill, transitions, and optional jingle/separator logic are supervised in the background
+- provide a **dual-deck admin view** with local prelisten, deck download, waveform display, speed control, and crossfader / auto-fade controls
+- let listeners switch between **live listening** and a **free player / browsing** mode
-- let listeners **vote** and **download** tracks
+- let listeners vote, browse, seek inside a track from the waveform, and download songs
 - publish the radio to external servers via **Icecast, Shoutcast, RTMP, or SRT**
 - save and reload station settings from JSON files